burst-apps-team/burst-wiki/technical-information-to-create-plot-files.md

 <!-- -->

 Filenames

-:Since a plot file only contains raw data there is no headers in the files.
+Since a plot file only contains raw data there is no headers in the files.
 All information needed for a user and miner is set in the filenames.
 The formatting of the filename is as follows.

     POC1 format: AccountID_StartingNonce_NrOfNonces_Stagger

     POC2 format: AccountID_StartingNonce_NrOfNonces